skiadas/TheoryCompCourse/schedule.md

   ~ - Exercise 7.7

 Chapter 8 wrap-up
   ~ - Let $L$ be an undecidable language.
 If $L$ is recognizable, then the complement of $L$ is unrecognizable.
-(Wahl)
     - Co-recognizable languages.
 Venn diagram of languages and recognizability.
-(Wahl)
     - Examples of unrecognizable languages.
-(Wahl)

 Sections 9.1, 9.2
   ~ - Definition of a Deterministic FA (DFA)